awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 OpenSearch uses a probabilistic ranking framework called BM\-25 to calculate relevance scores\.
 If a distinctive keyword appears more frequently in a document, BM\-25 assigns a higher relevance score to that document\.
 This framework, however, doesn’t take into account user behavior like click\-through data, which can further improve relevance\.

-Learning to Rank is an open\-source OpenSearch plugin that lets you use machine learning and behavioral data to tune the relevance of documents\.
-The plugin uses models from the XGBoost and Ranklib libraries to rescore the search results\.
+Learning to Rank is an open\-source plugin that lets you use machine learning and behavioral data to tune the relevance of documents\.
+It uses models from the XGBoost and Ranklib libraries to rescore the search results\.
+The [Elasticsearch LTR plugin](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) was initially developed by [OpenSource Connections](https://opensourceconnections.com/), with significant contributions by Wikimedia Foundation, Snagajob Engineering, Bonsai, and Yelp Engineering\.
+The OpenSearch version of the plugin is derived from the Elasticsearch LTR plugin\.
+Full documentation, including detailed steps and API descriptions, is available in the [Learning to Rank](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) documentation\.

 Learning to Rank requires OpenSearch or Elasticsearch 7\.7 or later\.
-Full documentation, including detailed steps and API descriptions, is available in the [Learning to Rank](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) documentation\.

 **Note**
 To use the Learning to Rank plugin, you must have full admin permissions\.
 To learn more, see [Modifying the master user](fgac.md#fgac-forget)\.